 Elena Brown is a research leader at RAND Europe in the field of early years and education.
-Her responsibilities include providing leadership and design input for research projects ranging from early childhood education and parenting programmes to schools and higher education.
-Brown is a proficient methodologist with extensive experience in designing pragmatic, large scale mixed method studies using robust tools and measures.
+She oversees numerous research projects spanning early childhood education, school-aged children, and parenting interventions.
+Brown is a proficient methodologist with extensive experience in designing pragmatic, large scale mixed method studies (such as RCTs) using robust tools and measures.

 Brown has worked across many different contexts, both nationally and internationally, authoring internal and external reports, practical tools, and guidance documents for charities and governments.
 Prior to working in research, she was a classroom teacher.
 She holds an M.Ed. in psychology and education from the University of Cambridge.